hvasbath/beat/docs/examples/Rectangular.rst

  beat summarize Laquila --stage_number=-1

-After that several figures illustrating the results can be created.
+After that, several figures illustrating the results can be created.
 To do so the **kite** software needs to be installed and the original displacement data needs to be downloaded `here <https://github.com/braunfuss/laquila_kite_container>`__.
 They need to be put into the specified data path given under "datadir" in the geodetic_config section of the configuration file.
 For a comparison between data, synthetic displacements and residuals for the two InSAR tracks in a local coordinate system please run::

   beat plot Laquila scene_fits